genomicsclass/book/pages/multiple_testing.md

 ## Error Rates

 Throughout this section we will be using the type I error and type II error terminology.
 We will also refer to them as false positives and false negatives respectively.
-Keep in mind that specificity relates to type I errors, while sensitivity relates to type II errors.
+We also use the more general terms specificity, which relates to type I error, and sensitivity, which relates to type II errors.

 In the context of high-throughput data we can make several type I errors and several type II errors in one experiment, as opposed to one or the other as seen in Chapter 1.
-In this table we summarize the possibilities using the notation from the seminal paper by Benjamini-Hochberg:
+In this table, we summarize the possibilities using the notation from the seminal paper by Benjamini-Hochberg:

 |   | Called significant   | Not called significant   | Total  |
 |---|---|---|---|